 When does registration open?

-Registration for Volunteers opens November 1st.
+Registration opens for Volunteers and Guests November 1st.

 What is Northern Colorado Night to Shine?

 Night to Shine is an unforgettable prom night experience, centered on God’s love, for people with special needs, ages 14 and older.
 This worldwide movement is already set to take place next year in all 50 states across the nation and 20 countries around the world…and the numbers continue to grow!